 Can my request be denied?

-Generally, a request can be denied if filing deadlines are not met, if the resident district has a diversity plan that would be adversely affected, if there is not classroom space for the student, or if the student is under suspension or expulsion from his/her current school district.
+Generally, a request can be denied if there is not classroom space for the student, or if the student is under suspension or expulsion from his/her current school district.

 What are my options if the open enrollment application is denied?

 Only if the application for open enrollment was because of repeated acts of harassment or because the child has a serious health condition that the resident district cannot adequately address, may the parent file an appeal with the state Department of Education within 30 days of the Board of Education decision to deny the application.

 If the denial is based on a diversity plan and/or any other reasons it may be appealed to district court.

 Do we need to open enroll if we move and want to remain in the same school district?

 Yes.
 You must file for open enrollment by September 30 following your move, or you may be denied.